ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # Introducing Remarks:

-- WARNING YOU MIGHT GET SICK: The current versions use interpolation and smoothing functions to cover up unprecise tracking.
+- WARNING YOU MIGHT GET SICK: The current versions use interpolation and smoothing functions to cover up imprecise tracking.
 This leads to relative high latency in response to head motion.
 This is bad for people who get sick from motion sickness quickly.
-If you know that you are susceptible to motion sickness these apps are not for you jet.
+If you know that you are susceptible to motion sickness, these apps might not be for you jet.

 - Fast movements, featureless and poorly lit areas can affect the quality of tracking severely.
 When the app starts up it takes 3-5 seconds for ARCore to detect a plain at this stage it is best to move just a little.